-There are quite a few rumors flying around about Facebook and HTC teaming up to build a new “social” smartphone named “Buffy” with Facebook services deeply integrated in a modified version of Android.
+There are quite (opens in new tab) a few (opens in new tab) rumours (opens in new tab) flying around about Facebook and HTC teaming up to build a new “social” smartphone named “Buffy” with Facebook services deeply integrated in a modified version of Android.

 Facebook has declined to comment on the rumors stating:

 "Our mobile strategy is simple: We think every mobile device is better if it is deeply social.
 We’re working across the entire mobile industry; with operators, hardware manufacturers, OS providers, and application developers to bring powerful social experiences to more people around the world."